If you’re about to indulge in a cup of your favorite fruit, this may be a matter of urgency. So, let’s dive in: can you eat cherries while pregnant?

 As long as the fruit you’re eating is not making you feel uncomfortable or sick, you’re good to go.

-It’s a good idea to eat a variety of fruit and vegetables when you’re pregnant.
+It’s a good idea to eat a variety of fruits and vegetables when you’re pregnant.

 Fruit helps you keep your strength up so that you can nourish your baby, and keeps your digestive system running as smoothly as possible.